 Almost all students who are not citizens of the United States will need a student visa to enter the U.S. In most cases, students who attend Landmark College will need to apply for an F-1 or student visa.
 The following checklist has been provided to help you understand and follow the steps that will be required to obtain your visa.

 Obtaining an I-20 (Certificate of Eligibility)

 Once you have been accepted to Landmark College, you should complete and submit Landmark's version of the "Declaration and Certification of Financial Support" and "Account Verification" forms.
 These forms certify with the College that you have the adequate financial resources to pay for at least one year of study at the College.
-You can download a copy of these forms here.
 Once these forms have been received, the College will issue you an I-20.

 Paying the SEVIS fee

 All F and M students must pay the SEVIS I-901 fee.
 It covers the cost of establishing and maintaining your record in SEVIS.
 You may not apply for a visa until you pay this fee.
 Before you apply, make sure your Form I-20 information is correct.
 This information must match the information that is on your SEVIS I-901 fee form.
 To pay the SEVIS I-901 fee, go to www.FMJfee.com.
 The SEVIS fee must be paid before going to the U.S. embassy or consulate for your visa interview.
-(Applicants who are citizens of Canada, Bermuda, the Bahamas and residents of certain other islands who do not need a visa stamp must pay the SEVIS fee before appearing at the Port of Entry).
+(Applicants who are citizens of Canada, Bermuda, or the Bahamas, or are residents of certain other islands who do not need a visa stamp, must pay the SEVIS fee before appearing at the Port of Entry).